FelipeABG/define-macro/README.md

-# Grammar Definition Macro
+<h1 align="center">Definition Macro</h1>

-A Rust procedural macro for defining grammar structures with a concise, declarative syntax based in the Backus-Naur Form (BNF).
-This macro allows you to define enums and structs using a custom grammar-like syntax that gets expanded into proper Rust code.
+<p align="center">A Rust procedural macro for defining grammar structures with a concise, declarative syntax based in the Backus-Naur Form (BNF).
+This macro allows you to define enums and structs using a custom grammar-like syntax that gets expanded into proper Rust code.</p>

 ## Features